-This semester, we will explore criminological theory from not only from a social scientific perspective, but also explore theories of crime etiology through the medium of film.
+This semester, we will explore criminological theory not only from a social scientific perspective, but also explore theories of crime etiology through the medium of film.
 Every week where we engage a new theoretical perspective, we will watch a film in class that engages some of the concepts we will discuss in lecture/discussion at the beginning of each class on Tuesdays.
-The movies we will watch this semester are as follows
+Some films we will be able to complete during the time provided by the course.
+Other times we will watch what we can in class and then students will finish the movies on their own time.
+The movies we will watch this semester are as follows:

 - Deterrence: Double Indemnity (1944)

 - Trait: Psycho (1960)

 - Social Disorganization: Taxi Driver (1976)

 - Strain: Traffic (2000)

-- Social Learning: Mystic River (2003)
+- Social Learning: Goodfellas (1990)

-- Control: City of God (2002)
+Control: City of God (2002)Labeling Theory: Joker (2019)

-- Labeling Theory: Capturing the Friedmans (2003)